prg48/eng-jap-translation/README.md

 # English-Japanese & Japanese-English NLP Translation

 The repository contains the data pre-processing, model training and evaluation components for the final year Individual project focused on **English-Japanese** and **Japanese-English** NLP translation.
-The final English-Japanese translation model can be checked in [english-japanese model link for huggingface](https://huggingface.co/Prgrg/en-ja-v4.0) and [japanese-english model link for huggingface](https://huggingface.co/Prgrg/ja-en-dataset-v3.0-subset-v3.0) for Japanese-English translation.
+The final English-Japanese translation model can be checked in [english-japanese fine-tuned model link for huggingface](https://huggingface.co/Prgrg/en-ja-v4.0) and [japanese-english fine-tuned model link for huggingface](https://huggingface.co/Prgrg/ja-en-dataset-v3.0-subset-v3.0) for Japanese-English translation.

 ## Table of Contents